Hornerman/nematode/README.md

 In order to use the program, photographs of the worms should be placed in a sub folder called photos.
 Each photo should have only one worm, and should have good contrast.
 The photos should be spatially calibrated.
 This can be done by photographing a known length at the same magnification and using the calibration option ImageJ or other imaging program.
+An example of a suitable image is included.

 First load the macro binary.ijm into FIJI and run it.
 You will be first asked to input the folder containing the sub folder photos.